-Nope!
-You can use the a single certificate to cover multiple domains spread across various environments or sites.
-This capability is enabled because the Global CDN uses a technology called Server Name Indication (SNI), which automatically matches inbound requests with an appropriate certificate, including custom certificates.
+You can use a single certificate to cover multiple domains spread across various environments or sites.
+Pantheon's Global and Advanced Global CDN use Server Name Indication (SNI), which automatically matches inbound requests with an appropriate certificate, including custom certificates.

 Custom certificates are available for contract customers (e.g. Elite, Enterprise, EDU+) and we have no plans to offer it for Basic or Performance sites purchased online.
 If bringing your own certificate for non-contract site is a requirement, please see suggestions on how to terminate TLS through a 3rd-party.